javierlopezrodriguez/Network-Analysis-SynBio/README.md

 Further explanations can be found in methods_explanation.pdf and in the scripts themselves.

-Disclaimer: This is a very crude implementation of those algorithms, and there is a large room for improvement.
+**DISCLAIMER**: This is a **very crude** implementation of those algorithms, and there is a large room for improvement.
 Don't use this in any meaningful task without checking the igraph library first (which can do everything I do here in a more optimized fashion, and much more.
 Available here: https://igraph.org/r/)

 Data used: RegulonDB's Escherichia coli Regulatory Network interactions (TF-Gene), Release: 10.9 Date: 06/29/2021, downloaded on October 12, 2021. (https://regulondb.ccg.unam.mx/menu/download/datasets/index.jsp)